rverzinkevicius/ESP8266SimpleDyno/README.md

 Created for YouTube creator SAMODEL.

-Schematic (use spark pickup part for engine RPM) (i think 1N400x diode should work instead of 1N34A):
+Schematic (use spark pickup part for engine RPM):
 ![img](https://github.com/rverzinkevicius/ignition_advance/blob/40be4a49b2f40b44dd17068b9c1329fb09bade2a/TL1.JPG)

 Use Hall part for roller: